 Debunking the Continental Myth

 The idea of continental representation gained traction over time, possibly due to its simplicity and appeal.
-However, it's essential to understand that Coubertin's original intention was far more inclusive and less geographically specific.
+That said, it's essential to understand that Coubertin's original intention was far more inclusive and less geographically specific.
 The colors were chosen to represent the flags of all participating nations, not just to symbolize the continents.

 The Interlocking Design: Unity in Diversity